minibolt-guide/minibolt/guide/bonus/bitcoin/ordisrespector.md

   $ cd /tmp
   ```

-* Get the latest binaries and signatures
+* Get the latest source code, the list of cryptographic checksums and the signatures attesting to validity of the checksums

   ```sh
   $ wget https://bitcoincore.org/bin/bitcoin-core-$VERSION/bitcoin-$VERSION.tar.gz